 - a.
-Tracks and discloses data, across successive time periods, on its performance on managing the impacts of its activities on women? - b.
+Tracks and discloses data, against targets and across successive time periods, on its performance on managing the impacts of its activities on women, including mine-site disaggregated data on the regular implementation of gender impact assessment processes? - b.
 Audits and/or reviews the effectiveness of its measures taken to manage the impacts of its activities on women? - c.
 Takes responsive action, on the basis of the findings of these audits and/or reviews, to seek to improve the effectiveness of its measures taken to manage the impacts of its activities on women?